Main field(s) of study and in-depth level:

 Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 The Faculty Board of Science and Technology

-120 credits with Quantum Physics or equivalent.
+120 credits with Quantum Physics or the equivalent.
 Nuclear Physics, Particle Physics and Solid State Physics are recommended.

 On completion of the course, the student should be able to: